BurcuBulakBozkurt/libft_42/README.md

 ## About
 This is the first project in School 42.
 This project is about coding a C library that contains a lot of general purpose functions to be used throughout the course.

-Most of these funcions already exist on standard C libraries and so this project is about understanding the way these functions work, implementing and learning to use them.
-To add another layer of difficulty the only external functions allowed are: write(), malloc() and free().
+Most of these funcions already exist on standard C libraries.
+However this project makes us to understand the way these functions work, to implement and to learn how to use them.
+In addition, 42 schools have strict norm and rules.
+For example in this project only external functions allowed are: write(), malloc() and free().

 For detailed information, please check [the subject of this project][1].